amandasyamsul/internal-waves/README.md

 Descriptions:
-- velocity_measurements.m: Code for analyzing position & velocity of oceanic internal waves near the Dongsha Atoll in 2020
+- velocity_calculation.m: Code for analyzing position & velocity of oceanic internal waves near the Dongsha Atoll in 2020